Skip to main content

 Excessive light.
 Remember that phytoplankton is algae, a type of plant, and light helps plants grow.
 If you’re using an aquarium light that’s too strong for the tank’s size, or if you’re leaving the light on too many hours per day, you could be driving the algae growth.

 Sunlight can also be the culprit here.
-If your tank is positioned near a window, even with the tank light off, it could still be overexposed to light, allowing the algae to keep growing.
+If your tank is positioned near a window, even with the tank light off, it could still be overexposed to light, allowing the algae to flourish.

-Nutrients that are out of balance.
+Nutrients out of balance.
 Your aquarium plants need the right balance of nutrients to grow, but algae also feed on those nutrients.
-Too many or too few could be skewing the balance, allowing algae to thrive.
+Too many or too few could be skewing the water quality, allowing algae to thrive.

 Not enough tank maintenance.
 Your aquarium needs regular maintenance to keep that beautiful, clear water from getting cloudy and green.
 Basic upkeep like water changes, filter cleanings, and water quality testing is important to the tank’s environment.
 If you’re not doing these things as often as you should be, you could be contributing to the algae overgrowth.